COVID Mitigation Effort

-It is welcome news that visits from family and friends are once again happening on campus!
+It is welcome news that visits from family and friends are once again happening for Independent Living Residents on campus!
 While outdoor visits are considered safer than indoor visits, there is still enough risk to warrant the following safety precautions (and campus rules):

 - Please do not schedule a visit if either you or your visitor is not feeling well.
 Ask your visitor if he or she has been exposed to COVID-19 or travelled to areas with high COVID infection rates and ask that they reschedule their visit until more than 14 days has passed.